caseyamcl/configula/README.md

 use Configula\ConfigFactory;

-// use the factory..
+// use the factory...
 $config = ConfigFactory::load(new MyLoader());

-// ..or use it directly.
+// ...or use it directly.
 $config = (new MyLoader())->load();
 ```